 Enclosed Trailer Uses

-Enclosed Trailers are widely used for purposes ranging from car haulers, bike trailers, equipment trailers, utility trailers, motorcycle trailers, and more.
-Enclosed Trailers provide protection of the cargo and can be outfitted with tracks, rings, tie-downs, shelving,or flooring to accommodate almost any type of cargo that requires hauling.
+Enclosed trailers are widely used for purposes ranging from car haulers, bike trailers, equipment trailers, utility trailers, motorcycle trailers, and more.
+Enclosed trailers provide positive protection of the cargo and can be outfitted with tracks, rings, tie-downs, shelving, or flooring to accommodate almost any type of cargo.

-Here are some tips on choosing an Enclosed Trailer as well as some more resources on finding the best trailer for your purpose:
+Here are some tips for choosing an enclosed trailer as well as some more resources about finding the best trailer for your purpose:

-- Car Hauler Trailers – Choose a trailer that is at least 8.5 feet in width and 16 feet long (length varies up to 53 feet)
+- Car Hauler Trailers – Choose a trailer that is at least 8.5 feet in width and 16 feet long. (length can vary up to 53 feet)

-- Motorcycle Trailers – 7’x14′ V-nose tandem axle is a popular size for toy haulers.
+- Motorcycle Trailers – 7’x14′ V-nose tandem axle is a popular size for motorcycle and toy haulers.

-- Equipment Trailers – A contractor may do well with an 12-16 foot long trailer.
+- Contractor Trailers – A contractor may do well with a 12-16 foot long trailer with double doors.

-- Moving Trailers – A moving company can use a range of sizes from 12 feet up to 38 feet.
+- Moving Trailers – A moving company can use a wide range of sizes from 12 feet up to 28 feet would be our reccomendation.

-- Landscape Trailers – A landscaping company may use them to store mowers and landscaping equipment for protection transport and storage.
-An enclosed trailer is also very useful for keeping your equipment out of the elements of weather.
+- Landscape Trailers – A landscaping company will use them to store mowers and landscaping equipment for protection, transport, and storage.
+An enclosed trailer is also very useful for keeping your equipment out of the elements and out of sight of potential opportunistic thieves who may see something out in the open easy to grab off an open bed of a trailer.

 - Trailer Options – Enclosed Trailers can be customized with floor and wall mount D-Rings, shelving, cabinets, lighting, electrical packages, side entry doors, steps, ramps, and more.

-With so many styles, options, and sizes available with an enclosed cargo trailer, it’s important to do your homework to figure out what you truly need.
+With so many styles, options, and sizes available in enclosed cargo trailers, it’s important to do your homework in order to figure out what you truly need.

 An enclosed cargo trailer is an important investment that will be used to haul equipment for the job, your valuable race car or vintage auto, your favorite toy – be it a motorcycle, ATV, or snowmobile – or cargo that’s essential to your home or business.
 You want to make sure you’re not skimping on workmanship and materials just to get the lowest price.

-Here are some basic guidelines on How to Choose the Right Enclosed Cargo Trailer for you.
+Here are some basic guidelines on How to Choose the Right Enclosed Cargo Trailer for your needs.
 Ask yourself these important questions:

-1. What will you be using it for?
-This is obviously the most important and basic factor to consider.
-This will influence the size of the trailer and the options you need.
-For example, if you need a trailer for your handyman business, you may need a 5 foot wide single axle trailer for your tools and materials.
-But if you need a trailer for your vintage race car, then you’ll require an 8.5 foot tandem axle trailer with a ramp door and maybe some tread plates.
+- What will you be using it for?
+This is obviously the most important factor to consider.
+This will influence the size of the trailer and the number of options you will need.
+For example, if you need a trailer for your handyman business, you may need a 5 foot wide, single axle trailer for your tools and materials.
+But if you need a trailer for your vintage race car, then you’ll require an 8.5 foot tandem axle trailer with a ramp door.

-4. Will you use your trailer as a marketing piece?
-If you’re using an enclosed trailer for your handyman service, then you may want to customize the exterior with your logo, photos and images as well as your phone number and website.
-A custom detailing company can do this for you.
+- Will you use your trailer as a marketing piece?
+If you’re using an enclosed trailer for your handyman service or your own concession business, then you may want to customize the exterior with your logo, photos and images as well as your phone number and website.
+A vinyl wrap/ decal company can do this for you and we have a few we can refer you to if needed.
 If you’re hauling sensitive or valuable equipment, you may not want to advertise on your trailer, but you can enhance the exterior to match your cargo with a custom color and chrome rims.
 You can also style out the interior with black and white checkered flooring upgrades, aluminum tread plate sides, aluminum tread plate flooring, and white vinyl walls and ceiling.

 Make sure you ask yourself these essential questions, do your research to see what kind of options are available with an enclosed cargo trailer, and then map out exactly what you desire and require.
 Be an informed and prepared consumer and you will get the best quality at the best value available for your needs.